jyellick/obc-docs/usecases.md

 *  Final Assembler – The business entity that performs the final assembly of a product.

-*  Part supplier – Suppliers of parts that are used by assemblers.
-Each supplier can also be an assembler itself, assembled parts it received from sub-suppliers and send the finished product to final assembler
+*  Part supplier – Suppliers of parts.
+Suppliers can also be an assemblers, assembling parts they received from their own sub-suppliers and send the finished product to the final (root) assembler

 #### Key Components

-*  Payment upon delivery of goods - Integration with off-chain payment system is necessary to instruct payment instructions upon delivery of a component to the assembler above.
+*  Payment upon delivery of goods - Integration with off-chain payment system is necessary so that payment instructions can be sent when parts are received.

 *  Third party Audit -  All supplied parts shall be auditable by third parties.
-E.g. regulators may need to track total number of parts supplied by a supplier for tax accounting purpose
+E.g. regulators may need to track the total number of parts supplied by a supplier for tax accounting purpose

-*  Obfuscation of shipments - Balances shall be obfuscated so that no one supplier can deduce the exact amount other supplier supplies
+*  Obfuscation of shipments - Balances shall be obfuscated so that no one supplier can deduce the business activiteis of other suppliers

-*  Obfuscation of market size - Total balance must be obfuscated so that part suppliers can’t deduce its market share and use that to seek for better term.
+*  Obfuscation of market size - Total balance must be obfuscated so that part suppliers can’t deduce its own market share and use that as a leverage to seek for better term.

 *  Validation Access – only nodes with validation right are allowed to validate transactions (shipment of parts)

 *  View access – only accounts with view access right are allowed to interrogate balances of parts shipped & available.

-## Asset Depository
+### Asset Depository

 Assets such as financial securities must be able to be dematerialized on a blockchain network so that all stakeholders of an asset type will have direct access to that asset, allowing them to initiate trades and acquire information on an asset without going through layers of intermeidaries.
 Trades should be settled in near real time and all stakeholders must be able to access asset information in near real time.
 A stakeholder should be able to add business rules on any given asset type, further reducing operating cost with automation logic.